Anthem, Arizona: Economy

-The Anthem Christmas tree, installed every year at Outlets at Anthem, is the tallest in the state, and is often listed as the tallest Christmas tree in the United States.
+The Anthem Christmas tree, installed every year at the Outlets North Phoenix, is the tallest in the state, and is often listed as the tallest Christmas tree in the United States.
+Major retailers like Walmart and Fry's operate in Anthem.

 Government

 Anthem is split into three main subdivisions.
 Parkside, Country Club and the Village.
-Each subdivision has its own homeowner's association and each of these elects a Board of Directors consisting of five members.
+Each subdivision has its own homeowner's association and each of these elects a board of directors consisting of five members.
 From the five directors on each board, a president, vice-president, secretary and treasurer is elected.

 Both Parkside and Country Club homeowners' associations elect three representatives, while the village homeowner's association elects one representative, to the seven member Anthem Community Council Board of Directors.
 Those seven Anthem Community Council Directors elect one of those representatives who serves as president of that board and is considered the highest authority in Anthem.
 Other positions within the council's board consist of vice-president, secretary and treasurer.

 Parkside, one of the subdivisions of Anthem has homes west and east of Interstate 17.
 The east is served by Maricopa County, and the west is served by the City of Phoenix.
 The Anthem Community Council, a nonprofit community association, establishes plans and policies for the community and manages community assets.
 It also serves as the community's legislative body, but is mainly restricted to making laws that only apply to the three homeowner Associations of Anthem.

 There are more than 20 neighborhoods in Anthem including Jubilation, Inspiration and Arroyo Grande.